ALI-AL-MARJANI/RAG-Project/README.md

   Efficient local similarity search with FAISS, persistent index on disk, and separation of vectors and metadata.

 - **Local LLM integration**
-  Interface for running models like Mistral 7B / Llama 3 via local inference (e.g. `llama.cpp` / `llama-cpp-python`), with prompt templates adapted to RAG.
+  Interface for running models like Mistral 7B / Llama 3 via local inference, with prompt templates adapted to RAG.

 - **Evaluation tools**
-  Simple scripts and notebooks to benchmark retrieval quality (Recall@k, MRR) and latency for different retriever–generator combinations.
+  Simple scripts and notebooks to benchmark retrieval quality and latency for different retriever–generator combinations.

 ---